Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-eIPuM39KDcE.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: Will there be a creative mode?
 https://www.youtube.com/watch?v=eIPuM39KDcE
-This question was possibly duplicated with a more recent answer: [November 23rd, 2021 Livestream Q&A: Creative Mode?](./yt-iVDRQg_aWpU,6552.309672,6610.354523.md) [https://youtube.com/clip/UgkxzV3qrV8ZonMWhSn5LBuM2YZsmxpnAs2d](https://youtube.com/clip/UgkxzV3qrV8ZonMWhSn5LBuM2YZsmxpnAs2d)
+This question was possibly duplicated with a more recent answer: [December 14th, 2021 Livestream Q&A: Will you do Creative Mode?](./yt-q3kWY1f6rjk.md) [https://www.youtube.com/watch?v=q3kWY1f6rjk](https://www.youtube.com/watch?v=q3kWY1f6rjk)

 ### Topics